 Those two peaks form a key resistance level whereas the middle trough can be support.
 Support and resistance levels are some of the most important aspects of trading.
 Traders are totally aware of these key levels as well as how to trade them.

 The first peak of a double top marks the highest point of the current trend.
-Because this is a reversal pattern there has to be a trend to reverse (bookmark our stock watchlists page which we update daily).
+Because this is a reversal pattern there has to be a trend to reverse.

 They tend to form during an uptrend.
 It’s not always that way though.
 Sometimes you can find double tops when price is in a downtrend trying to reverse up.